Knowledge base

 B. External recipient

-2. Press the padlock icon.
+2. Press the lock icon.

 3. A modal opens to allow you to create a password.